Toner is so much easier—and fun—to use when it's applied as a face mist. Spritzing a vibrantly colored potion on your skin feels very spa-worthy, yes?

 How to Apply Toner Effectively

-Since cotton balls are wasteful (both in regards to your wallet and the environment), I recommend storing your toner in a small spritzer bottle (in the fridge) and applying directly to skin.
+Since cotton balls are wasteful (both in regards to your wallet and the environment), I recommend storing your toner in a small spritzer bottle (in the fridge) and applying it directly to the skin.
 When it comes time to apply, it's best to:

 Cleanse your skin.
 Either use a soap-based cleanser or an oil cleanser to remove dirt, grime, and makeup.